-In 2004 the inhabitants of the region of Ierapetra suggested that the first winner of the Women's Marathon at the Olympic Games in Athens would be wreathed by a branch (cotinos) if the wild root stock of Azorias tree.
-The olive branch was cut at a special ceremony and used in the women's marathon.
+In 2004 the municipality of Ierapetra, where it belongs, suggested that the first winner of the Women's Marathon at the Olympic Games in Athens 2004 would be wreathed by a branch (cotinos) if the wild root stock of Azorias tree.
+Indeed, the olive branch was cut at a special ceremony and used in the women's marathon.